An introduction to Coxeter polyhedra: Non-obtuse polyhedra

 \subsection{Definition}

 Let $P\subset \matX^n$ be a polyhedron, with Gram matrix $G$.
-There are two natural ways to define when $P$ is \emph{non-obtuse}: \begin{enumerate} \item If $G_{ij} \leq 0$ for all $i\neq j$, or \item If the dihedral angles of all the ridges are $\leq \pi/2$. \end{enumerate} We adopt (1), that is obviously stronger than (2), and we will then prove Andreev's Theorem \ref{nonobtuse:teo} that reassuringly asserts that (1) $\Longleftrightarrow$ (2).
+There are two natural ways to define when $P$ is \emph{non-obtuse}: \begin{enumerate} \item If $G_{ij} \leq 0$ for all $i\neq j$, or \item If the dihedral angles of all the ridges are $\leq \pi/2$. \end{enumerate} We adopt (1) as a definition, because it is stronger and robust, and it makes sense also in low dimensions.
+Later on, we will prove Andreev's Theorem \ref{nonobtuse:teo} that reassuringly asserts that (1) $\Longleftrightarrow$ (2) when $n\geq 2$.